 She nodded and he let her off the dresser.
 "It's a great height, though."

 "Perfect.
 Maybe next time we'll put a towel down so you don't get frostbite."

 She smiled and followed him to the bed.
-They cuddled together, kissing and playing, and he moved her to her back, kissed up her leg until he found his destination of choice, had her moaning in no time and then clenching and calling out.
-He waited as she came down, and when she tried to pull him up, he said, “Just lie there.”
+They cuddled together, kissing and playing, and he moved her to her back and kissed up her leg until he found his destination of choice and had her moaning in no time and then clenching and calling out.
+He waited as she came down, and when she tried to pull him up, he said, "Just lie there."

 He stroked her belly and her thighs and then began a new attack.

 "Shhh."
 He moved her legs further apart, then a bit more, and heard her sharp intake of breath.
 "You okay?"